 The central figure in the comparison illustrates the striking correspondence in the primary contours of Christ's drapery between Giampietrino and Solario.
 The white arrows highlight the principal outline separating the drapery from the robe.

-Figure 38 : Overlay of the drapery
+Figure 38: Overlay of the drapery outlines - Giampietrino and Solario

 Figure 37 : Giampietrino London